Mirantis/mke-docs/content/docs/operations/kubernetes/_index.md

 ## kubelet

-the kubelet component runs on each node in a Kubernetes cluster, which serves as the primary administrative agent for each node, monitoring application servers and routing administrative requests to servers.
+The kubelet component runs on each node in a Kubernetes cluster, which serves as the primary administrative agent for each node, monitoring application servers and routing administrative requests to servers.
 You can configure kubelet for all cluster nodes through the `kubelet` section of the MKE configuration file, an example of which follows:

 ```yaml
 spec: